pandas-dev/pandas/doc/source/enhancingperf.rst

    In [4]: %timeit apply_integrate_f_wrap(df['a'].values, df['b'].values, df['N'].values)
    1000 loops, best of 3: 987 us per loop

-Even faster, with the caveat that a bug in our cython code (an off-by-one error, for example) might cause a segfault because memory access isn't checked.
+Even faster, with the caveat that a bug in our Cython code (an off-by-one error, for example) might cause a segfault because memory access isn't checked.
 For more about ``boundscheck`` and ``wraparound``, see the Cython docs on `compiler directives <http://cython.readthedocs.io/en/latest/src/reference/compilation.html?highlight=wraparound#compiler-directives>`__.